 - a) Section 1582 of the CICA Handbook, Business Combinations.
 This new Section will be applicable to business combinations for which the acquisition date is on or after the Fund's interim and fiscal year beginning January 1, 2011.
-Early adoption is permitted.
+Section 1582 is converged with International Financial Reporting Standards ("IFRS") and can be adopted in 2010 to facilitate the transition to IFRS in 2011.
 This section improves the relevance, reliability and comparability of the information that a reporting entity provides in its financial statements about a business combination and its effects.
 The Fund will consider the impact of adopting this standard on its consolidated financial statements if there is a new business combination. - b) Section 1601 of the CICA Handbook, Consolidated financial statements.
 This new Section will be applicable to financial statements relating to the Fund's interim and fiscal year beginning on or after January 1, 2011.
 Early adoption is permitted.
 This section establishes standards for the preparation of consolidated financial statements which include uniform accounting policies to be consistent throughout all consolidated entities and the difference between reporting dates of a parent and a subsidiary to be no longer than three months.
 The Fund has not yet determined the impact of the adoption of this new Section on the consolidated financial statements. - c) Section 1602 of the CICA Handbook, Non-Controlling interests.
 This new Section will be applicable to financial statements relating to the Fund's interim and fiscal year beginning on or after January 1, 2011.
 Early adoption is permitted.
 This section establishes standards for accounting for a non-controlling interest in a subsidiary in consolidated financial statements subsequent to a business combination.
 The Fund does not currently have any non-controlling interests.
 The Fund will consider the impact of adopting this standard on its consolidated financial statements if there is a new business combination which creates a non-controlling interest.